obycode/DSCAlarmSmartThings/README.md

 * Thanks to authors: Vassilis Varveropoulos, Brice Dobry for the ArduinoMega ThingShield library and intial ideas
 * Lots of good ideas from SmartThings @craig
 * Thanks to Sean Matthews from AlarmDecoder for jumping in to help out with configuring device address, setting up Panic codes, and other help.
-* A big thanks to Daniel Ogorchock and his son, Daniel Ogorchock, for many enhancements to the SmartThings library, including full support for the Arduino Mega.